Alfred Baxter-Cox: Between the wars

 In between the wars, Baxter-Cox returned to the Militia, obtaining the rank of lieutenant colonel and serving as the commanding officer of the 11th/16th Battalion in Western Australia.
 On 30 April 1936 he was transferred to the unattached list.
-In May 1939 he took up an appointment as commanding officer of the 13th Brigade.
+In May 1939 he took up an appointment as commanding officer of the 13th Brigade, and with it came the rank of temporary brigadier.

 Second World War

-Following the outbreak of the Second World War, Baxter-Cox was appointed to Land Headquarters on 26 April 1940, and enlisted in the Second Australian Imperial Force on 9 May 1940.
+Following the outbreak of the Second World War in September, Baxter-Cox was appointed to Land Headquarters on 26 April 1940, and enlisted in the Second Australian Imperial Force on 9 May 1940.
 Shortly afterwards he was posted to the 2/16th Battalion and given responsibility for raising the battalion.
-He remained in command of the battalion during its deployment to the Middle East before being promoted to temporary brigadier and taking over command of the 25th Infantry Brigade in March 1941.
+He remained in command of the battalion during its deployment to the Middle East before being promoted to temporary brigadier (having relinquished the rank in April 1940) and taking over command of the 25th Infantry Brigade in March 1941.
 He remained in command of the brigade until June 1941 after which he undertook a variety of positions on the staff of Army Headquarters.

 While holding the rank of temporary brigadier, Baxter-Cox was invested as a Commander of the Order of the British Empire on 14 June 1945.
-He was discharged on 14 August 1946, with his final posting being to the headquarters of the 25th Infantry Brigade with the substantive rank of colonel.
+He was discharged on 14 August 1946, with his final posting being to the headquarters of the 25th Infantry Brigade with the substantive rank of colonel and the honorary rank of brigadier.